ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 date: 2018-07-13 14:00:00
 ---

+Parameter servers are a core part of many machine learning applications.
+Their role is to store the *parameters* of a machine learning model (e.g., the weights of a neural network) and to *serve* them to clients (clients are often workers that process data and compute updates to the parameters).

-A parameter server (like a database) is normally built and shipped as a standalone system.
+Parameter servers (like databases) are normally built and shipped as standalone systems.
 This post describes how to use [Ray][1] to implement a parameter server in a few lines of code.
 This is powerful for two reasons:

 1. It is orders of magnitude simpler to deploy applications that use parameter servers.